jcksnvllxr80/Learn-Coding/Days/Day 4 ❔ Logic.md

 #### 🕐 **Total time: ≈ 5 minutes**

 **Step 1 (1 min): Introduce the idea**
-Say:

-> “Computers don’t think like us, but they _can_ make choices if we tell them how.
-> Today we’ll teach the computer to decide what to say.”
+Computers don't think like us, but they _can_ make choices if you tell them how.
+Today you'll teach the computer to decide what to say.

 ---